ordina-jworks/ordina-jworks.github.io/_posts/2019-09-09-angular-include-assets-libraries.md

 - An update on an asset should trigger the rebuild of all those applications depending on the library using the asset, and only those.
 - A dependency on another library should be added with minimal change and with minimal affected projects.

-I haven't worked with many monorepo tools, other than Nrwl/nx, so I will base my definition of affected projects on that.
+I haven't worked with many monorepo tools, other than [Nrwl/nx](https://nx.dev){:target="_blank" rel="noopener noreferrer"}, so I will base my definition of affected projects on that.
 Nrwl/nx uses a dependency graph to determine the affected projects.
 In short: if a library has a changed file, then all projects that import this library (either directly or lazy-loaded) are affected.
 This works recursively, so the projects that import those projectes are also affected and so on.
-Some files, like package.json and angular.json have implicitDependencies set to "*", which means a change in those files will regard all projects in the workspace as affected.
+Some files, like `package.json` and `angular.json` have `implicitDependencies` set to `"*"`, which means a change in those files will regard all projects in the workspace as affected.

 These are the solutions (in order) I've gone through to tackle this exact problem for a monorepo I'm currently managing.

-*Note: In that monorepo the focus was on json-files with translations used for @ngx-translate, but in my examples here I will use images.*
+*Note: In that monorepo the focus was on json-files with translations used for `@ngx-translate`, but in my examples here I will use images.*
-*In the example the application, my-app, only depends on the library neighbourhood-dogs-lib and should only display a picture of my dog and Pete's dog, but not of Karen's cat.*
+*In the example, the application, my-app, only depends on the library neighbourhood-dogs-lib and should only display a picture of my dog and Pete's dog, but not of Karen's cat.*

 ### Solution 1 - Assets in the application source